La-Nique/Syllabus/README.md

 Project Paper | 25%
 Project Presentations | 25%

+## Course Requirements

+### Project

+You are expected to independently work on a project of your own design:
+- code in the Python programming language.
+- build a SQL database and interact with it using the SQLite Python API.
+- create an interactive GUI using the Tkinter toolkit.
+- bonus points: use github for version control.

+### Weekly Reports

+Each week, send a 150-word report on the work you did during the week.

+### Presentation

+You will give two in-class presentations:
+- one 5-10 minute presentation to the class about the ideas, outline and goals of your project (date: Feb 24th)
+- one final 10 minute presentation to the class about the project work, results and lessons, with a live demo.

 ## Attendance

 For attendance, each student is allowed five (5) absences for any reason except